-Nominees who have been held over for future consideration by the Committee will automatically be submitted at the appropriate time, but further evidence is welcomed if available.
-Nominations which are not supported at this stage will not normally be reconsidered by the Committee, unless a further nomination is subsequently received.
+Nominees who have been held over for future consideration by the Committee will automatically be submitted at the appropriate time.

 The nomination form must be completed in full, giving biographical details plus a statement identifying the nominee's achievements.
 Other evidence may also be attached to the form (i.e. extracts of written work, website and newspaper articles, etc).